 I have a computer controlled transmission & it’s acting up, Do I need a new transmission or a new computer?

-Therefore, it is imperative that the entire control system be diagnosed before the transmission is attacked.
-As the commercial says, "It's not your father's Oldsmobile."
+Therefore, it is imperative that the entire control system is diagnosed before the transmission is attacked.
+As the commercial says, “It’s not your father’s Oldsmobile.”